-Something you might hear regarding CO2 is that it is a "solvent free" extraction method.
+Something you might hear regarding CO2 is that it is a “solvent free” extraction method.
 While technically correct, all CO2 extracted material goes through a process called winterization where it is mixed with a solvent (usually ethanol although it could be something much harsher and non-GRAS such as acetone or paint thinner) and frozen, to separate out the fats and waxes mentioned above.
 Think of putting cooking fat in the fridge.
-So while the extraction might be "solvent free," the process still involves interaction with a solvent, necessitating a residual solvent test to ensure safety for the customer.
+So while the extraction might be “solvent free,” the process still involves interaction with a solvent, necessitating a residual solvent test to ensure safety for the customer.
 These tests are available in our test report for all our products.
-Other companies might be less forth coming.
+Other companies might be less forthcoming.

-All CBD is not created equal.
+Not all CBD is created equal.
 At Wild Health CBD, we only want the best of the best.
 To ensure our product meets our standards, we use third party testing for all of our products.
 The purpose of third party lab testing is to have a neutral, unbiased source test and analyze the content and quality of a company’s CBD products.
 You can view our recent test results here: